Violet-sword/Internal-Rag-Cookbot/README.md

 Your question:
 ```

-now we can type "exit" to close this chatbot
+now we can type "exit" to close this chatbot:

 ```bash
 Your question: exit